rie-maskawa/stochastic_spatiotemporal_growth_model/README.md

 Code/

 This folder includes Jupyter notebooks for data analysis and simulations:
-・data_analysis.ipynb: Generates figures for species abundance distributions, Taylor's law, and logarithmic growth rate distribution.
+- data_analysis.ipynb: Generates figures for species abundance distributions, Taylor's law, and logarithmic growth rate distribution.
-・simulation.ipynb: Implements simulations of the random multiplication model and an extended version incorporating spatial diffusion.
+- simulation.ipynb: Implements simulations of the random multiplication model and an extended version incorporating spatial diffusion.